Get a free, no obligation personal loan quote with rates as low as 9.99%

 What car brand has the highest resale value?

-The Toyota brand tends to boast the highest resale value in the non-luxury category, while Lexus takes top spot for luxury brands.
-That said, there are many other car brands that have high resale values.
+Toyota tends to have the highest resale value in the non-luxury category, while Lexus is the top luxury brand.

 What is a good price for a used vehicle?